 - The Boxer is the winningest breed in the Group with 24 Group wins.* This breed also has the most consecutive Group wins with five in a row.

 - Fifteen Best In Show champions have come from the Working Group.

-- In 2018, the Purina Pro Plan-fed Giant Schnauzer was awarded the winner of the Working Group.†
+- In 2019, the Purina Pro Plan-fed Boxer was awarded the winner of the Working Group.†

 - The Great Dane was developed to hunt boar.

 - Rottweilers were first recognized by the AKC in 1931.